anayi89/cka-katacoda/cka-01/application-configurations/step2.md

 Labels help organize resources and make them easier to access, review and troubleshoot.

-There are 3 different types of labels: app, tier and role.
+Examples of labels:
+  app
+  tier
+  role

-Examples of label values
+Examples of label values:
   app: nginx, apache
   tier: frontend, backend
   role: master, worker

 Given that we deployed an Nginx application, the label would be "nginx".
 Nginx is a front-end web application, so the tier would be "frontend".